The Gospel is Free

 _”Therefore we conclude that a man is justified by faith without the deeds of the law.”_

-3. Justified by the Blood of Christ
+3. Justified by the Blood of Hamashiach

 – Romans 5:9 (KJV)